demonnic/muddler/README.md

                 animate.lua
                 timers.json
 ```
+Once your project is configured, simply `muddle` in the root directory and it will create a build directory, inside of which will be the .xml and .mpackage files it created.

-There's more information in the wiki, be sure to check it out for better documentation.
+There's more information in the wiki (if there isn't, sorry), be sure to check it out for better documentation.

 ## Currently working
 * Scripts